Introduction

 |

-and are satisfied that graduates of our Field Guiding courses will have no problem in passing their
+Our status as a FGASA Endorsed Training Provider means that graduates of our courses should have no problem in passing their theoretical assessments in:

-FGASA qualification, join their association, write the theoretical examinations and be practically assessed.
+However, to gain any FGASA qualification, FGASA do require that applicants, join their Association, pass the requisite theoretical examinations and be practically assessed.

 www.fgasa.org.za